James Paxton dominant as Mariners blank Astros in home opener

 It was met with a chorus of boos from the crowd, displeased with what they had just witnessed in the inning and for the previous seven games.

+“Our players know that it’s been a rough week and obviously our fan base is on it and watching everything that we do, and they are fired up about the prospects of our team,” Servais said.
+“So coming out the way we did, it’s disappointing.
+It’s disappointing to everybody.
+It’s baseball, it’s part of it.”

-Being booed in the home opener might have provided just a little motivation.
+Being booed in the home opener might have provided just a little motivation for a breakout in the fifth inning.

 It brought Nelson Cruz to the plate with the bases loaded.
 By his own admission Cruz has been out of sorts at the plate, fouling off hittable fastballs and stranding runners on base.

-But this time the big designated hitter came through.
+But this time the big designated hitter came through with the crowd on its feet cheering.
 He worked the count 2-0 as he had done so many times in the previous games to get into a hitter’s count.
 And he didn’t miss the hitter’s pitch, lining a 95-mph fastball into center to score Motter and Haniger.

+“I was just staying with the approach and get something that I can hit up the middle,” Cruz said.
+“To do it in front of our fans, it’s more special.”

 The Mariners tacked on another run when Kyle Seager hit a line drive to deep right that was caught but allowed Cano to tag up and score.
-It was the hardest hit ball for Seager in the past five games.

 Seattle picked up two more runs in the sixth against lefty Tony Sipp.
 With one out and runners on first and second, Haniger singled through the right side to score Mike Zunino.
 Josh Reddick’s wayward throw to third from right field flew into the Astros’ dugout, allowing Jarrod Dyson to jog home and make it 5-0.

-The Mariners pushed the lead to 6-0 on a sacrifice fly to deep center that scored Cruz from third.
+The Mariners pushed the lead to 6-0 in the seventh inning on a sacrifice fly to deep center that scored Cruz from third.

 There was some drama.
-In the eighth inning, Mariners reliever Dan Altavilla loaded the bases with one out and the ultra-dangerous Correa at the plate.
+In the eighth inning, Mariners reliever Dan Altavilla loaded the bases with one out and the ultradangerous Correa at the plate.
 But a well-placed 89-mph slider on a 2-2 count struck out Correa looking.
 Altavilla got Beltran to pop out to end the inning.

+“I wasn’t going to give in no matter what the score was,” Altavilla said.
+“I was coming after guys.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.